ibm-cloud-docs/logs-router/settings.md

     {: important}

 - Update the data for the fields that need changing.
+- Changing the API version is only permitted as part of the migration process from V1 to V3.
+See [Transitioning from v1 to v3](/docs/logs-router?topic=logs-router-v3-migration&interface=api).

 You can use the following cURL command to update settings: